dinkzilla/mdl-ext/README.md

 ```
 >Imports above assumes that your main SASS file is located in the `./src` folder.
 Adjust path to `node_modules` according to where your SASS file is located.

-**Import material-design-lite and mdl-ext scripts in your "main" js file**
+**Import material-design-lite and mdl-ext scripts in your js file**
 ```javascript
 import 'material-design-lite/material';
 import 'mdl-ext';